13th Month Pay is 1/12th of the basic salary of an employee within a calendar year.

 Each UITF product is governed by a Declaration of Trust (or Plan Rules) which contains the investment objectives of the UITF as well as the mechanics for investing, operating, and administering the fund.

 Most UITFs are considered medium to long-term investments.
-Clients considering investing in UITFs must have the financial resources to stay invested in them for a reasonable period of time in order to maximize earnings potentials.
+Clients considering investing in UITFs must have the financial resources to stay invested in them for a reasonable period of time in order to maximize earnings potential.

 If the funds to be invested will be needed by the client in the immediate future, the UITFs may not be a suitable investment vehicle for such a client.